-7.5 If you have concerns about extremism
+8.9.
+If you have concerns about extremism

-If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action.
+- 8.9.1.
+If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action. - 8.9.2.
 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
-Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).
-Inform the DSL or deputy as soon as practically possible after the referral.
+Refer to Appendix 5 for details of who to contact when the DSL is not available.
+Make a referral to local authority children's social care directly, if appropriate and inform the DSL as soon as practically possible after the referral.

+- 8.9.3.
 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team. - 8.9.4.
 The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
-Note that this is not for use in emergency situations.

-In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you:

-- Think someone is in immediate danger - Think someone may be planning to travel to join an extremist group - See or hear something that may be terrorist-related
+Note that this is not for use in emergency situations. - 8.9.5.
+You can contact the confidential anti-terrorist hotline on 0800 789 321 if you: - Think someone may be planning to travel to join an extremist group - See or hear something that may be terrorist-related

-7.6 If you have a mental health concern
+8.10.
+If you have a mental health concern